austinsonger/Socialbreak/README.md

 ##### TODO
 - Add features to fbbrute and Gemailhack
-- Change code base of fbbrute.pl into python
-- Change code base of instainsame.sh into python
-- Change code base of tweetshell.sh into python
+- Change code base of shell & perl into python

 # Socialbreak
  Social Media Account Penetrating Framework

 **Branches**
 - `dev` is development branch and will be default for the time being